 Many newborn babies have skin conditions.
+Some are born with birthmarks.
 Some get rashes in their first few months of life.
-Some are born with birthmarks.
-Most bumps and spots on a baby’s skin are harmless.
-Most will clear up on their own.
+Most bumps and spots on a baby’s skin are harmless and usually clear up on their own.

 It’s important to know which rashes and birthmarks are common.
-This will help you identify an uncommon condition that should be seen by a doctor.
+This will help you spot an uncommon condition that should be seen by your doctor.

 Path to improved health

 Many babies develop rashes soon after birth.
-Most of these are common and do not cause any harm.
-Many can be treated at home.
+Most of these are common and can be treated at home.

 Common newborn rashes

 - Appearance: White or red pimples on your baby’s cheeks, nose, chin, or forehead.

 - Cause: Exposure to maternal hormones in the womb.

 - Home care: No treatment necessary.
 It should clear up within a few weeks or months.

 - Appearance: Tiny white bumps on the nose or face.